LIM-AeroCloud/PCHIP.jl/README.md

 PCHIP
 =====

-Package for fitting of 2D data with Piecewise Cubic Hermite Interpolating Polynomial (PCHIP).
+Package for fitting of data with a Piecewise Cubic Hermite Interpolating Polynomial (PCHIP).

 Installation